IBM-Cloud/ansible-collection-ibm/docs/ibm_database_info.rst

     None

+  whitelist (False, list, None)
+    None

   resource_crn (False, str, None)
     The crn of the resource

+  resource_controller_url (False, str, None)
+    The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource

+  service (False, str, None)
+    The name of the Cloud Internet database service

+  adminuser (False, str, None)
+    The admin user id for the instance

+  version (False, str, None)
+    The database version to provision if specified

+  status (False, str, None)
+    The resource instance status

-  resource_group_id (False, str, None)
+  resource_name (False, str, None)
-    The id of the resource group in which the Database instance is present
+    The name of the resource

   members_memory_allocation_mb (False, int, None)